iamkirankumaryadav/Library/Data Science/Data Visualization.md

 - New data is generated every second, data is `collected` and `stored`, `charts`, `graphs` and `tables` add meaning to data.
 - Data begins to tell some story, data is illustrated using visualization.
-- `Matplotlib` : Most widely used Python data visualization library.
+- `Matplotlib` : Most widely used Python data visualization library and 3rd party library.
 - `Seaborn` : Generate `informative statistical graphics`, it is dependent on `matplotlib`
 - `Bokeh` : Generate interactive plots, accessed as `JSON`, `HTML` objects or interactive web applications.